run2bizdocs/documentation/en-us/docs/4biz-helium/processes/continuity/configuration/register-threat.md

 Before getting started
 --------------------------

-It's necessary to previously register the threat category.
+- [x] It's necessary to have registered the threat category.

 Procedure
 -------------